ahrenstein/docker-cryptodip-bot/README.md

 Donations
 ---------
-Any and all donations are greatly appreciated.
-I have GitHub Sponsors configured however I happily prefer cryptocurrency:

-ETH/ERC20s: ahrenstein.eth (0x288f3d3df1c719176f0f6e5549c2a3928d27d1c1)
-BTC: 3HrVPPwTmPG8LKBt84jbQrVjeqDbM1KyEb
+I have configured GitHub Sponsors, if you would like to support my work.